Skip to content

 FieldNotes

 idNumeric primary key.
-The user-facing experiment_code (EXP-001, …) is not on the SDK dataclass — it's a platform-side convenience exposed via the REST API
+The user-facing experiment_code (LCM-EXP-001, DR-EXP-001, …) is not on the SDK dataclass — it's a platform-side field exposed via the REST API

 experiment_typeThe string registered by an EXPERIMENT_DESIGN plugin

-tags, custom_metadataFree-form JSON columns plugins can read but generally shouldn't mutate (use update_metadata() helpers if your repo exposes them)
+tags, custom_metadataFree-form JSON columns plugins can read but generally should not mutate unless their plugin type owns the experiment update path

 parent_experiment_idFor nested experiments / sub-runs